Tendinopathy refers to conditions affecting the tendons which cause pain, swelling, or decreased function. It may include tendonitis or tendinosis.

 It is common in tennis or other racquet game players.
-Pain is present at lateral aspect of elbow.
+Pain is present at the lateral aspect of the elbow.
 The pain is reproduced on deep palpation over the lateral epicondyle and resisted dorsiflexion of the wrist.

 It is common in pitchers, golfers, bowlers, and carpenters.
 Pain is located at the medial aspect of the elbow and occurs on deep palpation of the medial epicondyle and resisted flexion of the wrist.

 There is usually a history of overhead activities like painting, swimming, and throwing.
-There is a deep seated pain in the shoulder and shoulder range of motion is painful.
+There is a deep-seated pain in the shoulder and shoulder range of motion is painful.

 Jobe Test [ Both arms abducted to 90° and forearms are fully pronated.
 Resistance is placed on both arms to compare strength and presence of pain.
-If the patient is not able to hold the arm up or there is pain, it suggests rotator cuff disease.] and Hawkins test are positive
+If the patient is not able to hold the arm up or there is a pain, it suggests rotator cuff disease.] and Hawkins test are positive

 Pain with resisted supination of the wrist with the elbow flexed at 90° and the arm adducted against the body [to cause external rotation at the shoulder at the same time] is also present [Yergason test]

-Another test for bicipital tendinopathy where pain is produced on downward resistance with patient’s shoulder in slight flexion and elbow in full extension and forearm supinated.
+Another test for bicipital tendinopathy where the pain is produced on downward resistance with patient’s shoulder in slight flexion and elbow in full extension and forearm supinated.
 [Speed Test]

 Yergason and Speed test are demonstrated below.

-There is insidious onset of anterior knee pain.
+There is the insidious onset of anterior knee pain.
 The problem is common in basketball, volleyball, jumping and running.
-Pain worsens when person changes position from sitting to standing or when walking or running uphill.
+Pain worsens when a person changes position from sitting to standing or when walking or running uphill.
 There is tenderness at patellar tendon insertion into lower pole of the patella.

 This presents with lateral knee pain and there is tenderness in posterolateral joint line.
-With patient supine, the knee flexed to 90°, and the leg rotated internally, resisted external rotation elicits pain (Webb maneuver).
+With the patient supine, the knee flexed to 90°, and the leg rotated internally, resisted external rotation elicits pain (Webb maneuver).
 Running downhill is considered as a risk factor.